On 13-March-2014, Tulku was welcomed home to Tana Monastery by the Tana monks and over 2000 villagers of Kollegal.

 “Crazy Wisdom Vajra”, a wrathful manifestation of Padmasambhava and a subduer of demons.
 Guru Padma arose in the wrathful form of Dorje Drolod in the famous Tagstang or Tiger’s Nest Cave in Bhutan to subdue the negative and demonic forces of these degenerate times.
 Ferocious in expression, amidst a mass of primordial wisdom fire, he stands upon the back of a pregnant tigress who is the wrathful form of his Wisdom Consort of enlightened activity, Tashi Kye Dren, whose ferocity is unpredictable and wild.
 Dressed in a robe of brocade, his hair is red and curly, he has an overbite and fangs and wears a garland of severed heads representing the cutting of the 52 levels of dualistic mental-events.
 In his right hand he holds aloft a vajra emitting lightning bolts, and in his left a kila-phurba, a three-sided ritual dagger which severs the three poisons that are the source of all suffering.
 The ferocious expression he wears while riding a pregnant tigress who is munching on a corpse makes for a menacing figure.
 His body is dark brown and surrounded by a halo of flames.

-Thank you for your participation we would like to wish you all a very spiritually fulfilling New Year and may 2013 be a better, brighter and more prosperous year for all.
+Thank you for your participation we would like to wish you all a very spiritually fulfilling New Year and may 2014 be a better, brighter and more prosperous year for all despite the tariff hikes.

 Tana Dharma Society